kostyaVyrodov/education/tools/docker/README.md

 **Why do we need a docker?**

-Docker allows to deploy an application to various different environments easily.
+Docker allows to deploy an application to various of environments easily.
 It allows to prevent wasting time for maintenance and solving issues related to specific OS

 ![The matrix from hell](./images/the-matrix-from-hell.png)